syncfusion-content/install-docs/Common/Essential-Studio/Utilities.md

 Syncfusion Project Migration tool supports from, Syncfusion Essential Studio Version 3.2.1.0 to the latest version and the supported platforms are Windows Forms, WPF, Silverlight, WinRT, Windows Phone and Universal Windows Platform.

+    N> Project Migration utility will change the TargetFramework version and Syncfusion assembly version alone in the .csproj files.

 The following steps illustrate how to migrate a project.

 1. You can open the Project Migration Tool from the following location: (Installed location)\Syncfusion\Essential Studio\x.x.x.x\Utilities\ Project Migration\ProjectMigrationWindows.exe.